 Out2 = Sine6 + ground.

-If you select the Analyze all choices during update diagram and generate preprocessor conditionals parameter for the Variant Source and Variant Sink block, the generated code contains the code for the active and the inactive (
+code compile for the Variant Source and Variant Sink block, the generated code contains the code for the active and the inactive (

 #if COND).
 If this parameter is not selected, then code is generated only for the active choices.